martinfou/ocrinvoice/README_BUSINESS_ALIAS.md

 - **Partial Matches**: Substring detection with business assignment
 - **Fuzzy Matches**: OCR error correction using Soundex + Levenshtein distance (requires indicators)
 - **Indicators**: Keywords that must be present for fuzzy matching to activate
-- **Official Name Enforcement**: All outputs resolve to one of five official business names
+- **Official Name Enforcement**: All outputs resolve to one of official business names

 ### 2. **Configuration File** (`business_aliases.json`)
 ```json